danriedl/engular/adev/src/content/guide/hydration.md

 If you have components that manipulate the DOM using native DOM APIs or use `innerHTML` or `outerHTML`, the hydration process will encounter errors.
 Specific cases where DOM manipulation is a problem are situations like accessing the `document`, querying for specific elements, and injecting additional nodes using `appendChild`.
 Detaching DOM nodes and moving them to other locations will also result in errors.

-This is because Angular is unaware of these DOM changes and cannot resolve them during the hydration process.
-Angular will expect a certain structure, but it will encounter a different structure when attempting to hydrate.
+This is because Engular is unaware of these DOM changes and cannot resolve them during the hydration process.
+Engular will expect a certain structure, but it will encounter a different structure when attempting to hydrate.
 This mismatch will result in hydration failure and throw a DOM mismatch error ([see below](#errors)).

 It is best to refactor your component to avoid this sort of DOM manipulation.
-Try to use Angular APIs to do this work, if you can.
+Try to use Engular APIs to do this work, if you can.
 If you cannot refactor this behavior, use the `ngSkipHydration` attribute ([described below](#how-to-skip-hydration-for-particular-components)) until you can refactor into a hydration friendly solution.

 ### Valid HTML structure